rallyhealth/scala-bootcamp/bootcamp/README.md

 ## Tips

-* Join the Backend Bootcamp chat room (Rally engineers only)
+* Join the Scala Bootcamp chat room (Rally engineers only)
 * Work with your new hire buddy, your manager and your team
 * Take your time
 * Ask questions